SemihDurmaz54/C/Asal düzenle/README.md

-algorith to find if the number is prime or not
+algorith to find if the number is prime or not.
-.